 It depends.
 In terms of US employment authorization, the most important initial consideration is where you yourself are physically located when doing the internship.

 If you are physically living outside the US while doing your internship (for example, in your home country), you are not subject to US visa or immigration restrictions and you do not need to apply for US work authorization, even if your virtual internship is with a US company.
-You can be on a leave of absence from Tufts, or taking Tufts classes remotely.
-In either case, if you are outside the US you do not need work authorization or special permission under F-1 visa rules to do a virtual internship.
+However, check with your company - sometimes internship providers prefer that you have US work authorization (such as curricular practical training) even if you will be located outside the US.

 If you are doing your internship while physically living inside the US as an F-1 student, you are subject to F-1 immigration requirements - even if your internship company is located in your home country or somewhere else outside the US.
 Please read the next question for more information.